Mary Agnes "Aggie" Cooper Diary, 1921

 Sat Feb 12.
 Fine and bright, thawing and sloppy.
 I went to 196 in the afternoon. we washed. clothes dryed splendidly.

 Tue Feb 15.
 Fine and quite mild, a beautiful day.
 Willie and Tom Reid brought things from 196 Jarvis St. I went down on early car.
-Auntie Mattie came home on 4-2 car.
+Aunt Mattie came home on 4-2 car.
 I went down to the Tennis Social evening at the Hall.

 Fri Feb 18.
 Fine bright day ideal weather. all frozen clean. man called to buy six chairs at $2. a piece.